renpy/renpy/sphinx/source/preferences.rst

 Preference variables store the values of Ren'Py preferences.
-While the value of a preference should be set at runtime using the :func:`Preference` action, preference variables should be used in conjuction with the default statement to set the default value of a preference.
+While the value of a preference should be set at runtime using the :func:`Preference` action, preference variables should be used in conjunction with the default statement to set the default value of a preference.

 For example::